 Tease the Readers’ Senses

-Writing product descriptions is like painting a picture in the consumers’ minds: you tell them through written words how your product works or feels when they use it.
+Writing product descriptions is like painting a picture in consumers’ minds: You tell them through written words how your product works or feels when they use it.
 One way to accomplish this is by incorporating sensory words that help spark the buyers’ interest.
-For instance, if you want to describe chocolates, use words like “crunchy,” “smooth” and “velvety.”
-Avoid using cliché and commonplace words like “sweet” which is far too common when describing such product.
+For instance, if you want to describe chocolates, use words like “crunchy,” “smooth,” or “velvety.”
+Avoid using cliché and commonplace words like “sweet” which is far too common when describing such products.
 Instead, turn every feature into an enticing benefit with the use of more specific but positive sensory adjectives.